-Paula has been a foster carer for The Foster Care Co-operative for over eleven years, and lives in Bristol.
+Paula has been a foster carer for The Foster Care Co-operative since 2005, and lives in Bristol.
 She is highly experienced, and specialises in Parent & Child Together (PACT) placements.

 “Well I have to say it started with our own family.
 We came together as step families so the children were used to having to adapt to new situations.
 When raising our children, we tried to give them everything we could.
 They didn’t have everything but there was never a shortage of love.
 Caring and sharing is a big part of family life so why not give it to another child in need?

 The whole family had to be ‘in’ with the idea of fostering to make it work.
 We did a lot of research with the whole family to prepare us for the challenges ahead.
 Once we had made the decision to go ahead, we changed everything in the house from that day on.
 We put into practice every stay safe measure possible.
 Everyone had to adapt to new house rules and we did this before having a placement so it was a natural thing and wasn’t seen as implemented because of the placement.

 When we take in a new placement, we treat him or her as one of the family.
 We all do chores, we all share in outings and holidays – the same as it always was.
 This can be achieved with some great planning.
 The person you take in may not be comfortable doing the things your own children like doing.
 They may also be scared of doing things or going different places.
 There could also be triggers that you didn’t realise existed and they might be angry with the world for being abandoned and take it out on you.
 You soon learn to not take it personally… because they have no one else to be angry with.